pascalpp/pascal.com/src/lib/diary/2026-06-09-free-ruler/page.md

 ![The previous Free Ruler app icon](./free-ruler-old-icon.png){ loading=lazy width=384 style="max-width: min(100%, 32rem); display: block;" }

 One thing I knew was sorely needed was an icon update.
 The previous icon was created using a custom `AppIconLayout` in the app itself, leveraging the ruler drawing code so the rulers on the icon were faithful to the real thing.
-I decided to use a more modern version of that same technique, creating a parameterized SwiftUI preview so I could use a modified version of the ruler drawing code to create the new icon.
+I decided to use a more modern version of that same technique, adding a parameterized SwiftUI preview so I leveraging a modified version of the ruler drawing code to create the new icon.

 ![The new Free Ruler app icon](./free-ruler-new-icon.png){ loading=lazy width=384 style="max-width: min(100%, 32rem); display: block;" }